Demiurge

 Within the vast spectrum of Gnostic traditions, views of the Demiurge range dramatically.
 It is generally understood and agreed upon to be a lesser divinity who governs the material universe.
 However, the nature of its rule over the material realm differs from school to school.
-Sethian Gnostics portrays the Demiurge as an oppressive, ignorant ruler, intentionally binding spirits in an inherently corrupt material realm.
+Sethian Gnostics portray the Demiurge as an oppressive, ignorant ruler, intentionally binding spirits in an inherently corrupt material realm.
 In contrast, Valentinian Gnostics see the Demiurge as a well-meaning but limited figure whose rule reflects ignorance rather than malice.

 Plato and the Timaeus

-Plato, as the speaker Timaeus, refers to the Demiurge frequently in the Socratic dialogue Timaeus (28a ff.), c.
-360 BC.
-The main character refers to the Demiurge as the entity who "fashioned and shaped" the material world.
-Timaeus describes the Demiurge as unreservedly benevolent, and so it desires a world as good as possible.
+In Plato's Timaeus, the speaker, Timaeus, introduces the Demiurge as an intelligent cause and craftsman who "fashioned and shaped" the physical world.
+He describes the Demiurge as unreservedly benevolent, and so it desires a world as good as possible.
+To create such a world, the Demiurge looks toward an unchanging, eternal model (the Forms) so that it can bring mathematical order to preexisting, disorderly motion.
 The result of his work is a universe as a living god with lesser gods, such as the stars, planets, and gods of traditional religion, inside it.
 Plato argues that the cosmos needed a Demiurge because the cosmos needed a cause that makes Becoming resemble Being.
-Timaeus is a philosophical reconciliation of Hesiod's cosmology in his Theogony, syncretically reconciling Hesiod to Homer, though other scholars have argued that Plato's theology 'invokes a broad cultural horizon without committing to any specific poetic or religious tradition'.
+Timaeus is a philosophical reconciliation of Hesiod's cosmology in his Theogony, syncretically reconciling Hesiod to Homer, though other scholars have argued that Plato's theology "invokes a broad cultural horizon without committing to any specific poetic or religious tradition".
 Moreover, Plato believed that the Demiurge created other, so-called "lower" gods who, in turn, created humanity.
 Some scholars have argued that the lower gods are gods of traditional mythology, such as Zeus and Hera.